Association of English Cathedrals

 The Association of English Cathedrals (AEC) was formed in 1990 as an unincorporated association to represent the interests of English Anglican Cathedrals in negotiations with English Heritage about a Cathedrals Grant Scheme.
 It was incorporated as a company and registered as a charity in 2008.
 The Association of English Cathedrals (AEC) represents the 42 Anglican cathedrals in England, along with the royal peculiars of Westminster Abbey and St George's Chapel, Windsor.
 Since its founding the role of the AEC has expanded to support the mission of cathedrals and their operations.

 The AEC promotes the spiritual, cultural, and communal roles and fosters collaboration while raising the profile of English cathedrals.
-In 2023 the Journal of Beliefs & Values: Studies in Religion & Education in an issue devoted to cathedral studies cites the AEC in the context of advancing interdisciplinary research on cathedrals' roles in modern society.
+In 2023 the Journal of Beliefs & Values: Studies in Religion & Education in an issue devoted to cathedral studies cited the AEC in the context of advancing interdisciplinary research on cathedrals' roles in modern society.

 The Association of English Cathedrals has sponsored reports and studies including The Economic and Social Impacts of Cathedrals in England (2004), Spiritual Capital: the Present and Future of English Cathedrals (2012), The Taylor Review: Sustainability of English Churches and Cathedrals (2017), and The Economic and Social Impacts Of England’s Cathedrals (2019).

 During the 2020 "Year of Cathedrals, Year of Pilgrimage" the Pilgrim Passport program was launched by the AEC.

 Keeping You Connected is the newsletter of the AEC which, with other resource documents, is available at the AEC website.

 The AEC is a member of the Heritage Alliance, the Churches Legislation Advisory Service, and the Charity Tax Group.

 Members and Associate Members

-Members of the Association of English cathedrals are the 42 Anglican cathedrals.
+Members of the Association of English Cathedrals are the 42 Anglican cathedrals.
 St George’s Chapel at Windsor Castle, Westminster Abbey, the Cathedral Isle of Man and St Davids Cathedral are associate members.